 A. The basic loop.
-This started as the Milwaukee 64 and was renamed the Milwaukee 76 during the Bicentennial.
-The overall route has remained largely the same, although trails have replaced on-road sections (including a rail-trail conversion from downtown to Estabrook Park) and the northwest section was rerouted from Grantosa and Good Hope to the Little Menomonee Parkway and Bradley Rd.
+The basic route started as the Milwaukee 64 and was renamed the Milwaukee 76 during the Bicentennial.
+The overall route has remained largely the same, although trails have replaced many on-road sections (including a rail-trail conversion from downtown to Estabrook Park) and the northwest section was rerouted from Grantosa and Good Hope to the Little Menomonee Parkway and Bradley Rd.
 Because of their age, some sections of bike trail are fairly rough.
-Recently the Estabrook Park section was completely rebuilt and new sections along the south shore have either been recently opened or are currently under construction.
-In addition scenic rides, this loop connects many of the other bike routes in Milwaukee County
+Recently constructed and rebuilt sections include the trail through Estabrook Park, parts of the lake front trail on the south side, a trail from Loomis to Drexel on the southwest side, and the trail between Capitol and Silver Spring on the Northwest.
+In addition to offering scenic rides, this loop connects to many of the other bike routes in Milwaukee County

 1. Kinnickinic Parkway route.
 Mostly on streets and parkways on the south side